 Improvement to the stoppers

 Add perpendicular wooden strips to the stoppers.
-This is especially useful when cutting a precise shape such as a square or rectangle.
+This is especially useful when cutting a precise shape such as a square or rectangle and you want to follow a drawn shape.

-The width of the strips is at most equal to the bit thickness (in my case a little less than 6mm).
-Make the strips longer, the excess will be cut off with the router.
+• The width of the strips is at most equal to the bit thickness (in my case a little less than 6mm).
+Make the strips longer, they will be cut to size during the first use of the jig.

-Below is a picture of a finished dado jig for a router.
+Below is a picture of a finished Dado jig for a router with added stoppers.
 I love this jig.
 There are so many things that can be done with this router jig.
 I have been using it for multiple projects and it is for sure one of the most practical and useful jigs for a trim router.

 Multiple Ways How to Use an Adjustable Router Dado Jig